baadkinspacheco/Sudoku_Solver/README.md

-# Sudoku_Solver
+# Sudoku_Solver_JavaVersion
-Console puzzle solver
+Solves a sudoku puzzle in the console.